 Overview of Incoterms® 2020

-Incoterms® 2020 are standardised trade terms that clarify the responsibilities between buyer and seller regarding transport, costs and risks in international trade.
+Incoterms® 2020 are standardised trade terms that define the responsibilities between buyer and seller when it comes to transport, costs and risk in international trade.

 André Lundberg